HarvardURC/Robomodules-Examples/README.md

 Robomodules is a python framework for developing systems that are composed of decoupled independently running modules that can communicate with each other through an asynchronous messaging system that runs on TCP traffic.

-This repository holds the robomodules examples..
+This repository holds the robomodules examples.
 For the core package look at our [robomodules repo](https://github.com/HarvardURC/robomodules)

 Robomodules is developed and maintained by the Harvard Undergraduate Robotics Club.